SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/inventory-reports/compare-wizard.md

 {% hint style="warning" %}
 **Please note!**
-The current version of SysKit Monitor supports only **one-to-one** server mapping!
+The current version of Syskit Monitor supports only **one-to-one** server mapping!
 {% endhint %}

 * The Step 5, **automatically starts the Compare Result** dialog which will display all inventory changes according to previously defined mappings, and depending on what is selected at the Snapshot Selection step, it will show one or two different snapshots.